llm-bible/llm-bible.github.io/_publications/depaoli2023improved.markdown

 bibkey: depaoli2023improved
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.06391"}
-tags: ['GPT', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Prompting', 'Reinforcement Learning']
 ---
 This draft paper presents a workflow for creating User Personas with Large Language Models, using the results of a Thematic Analysis of qualitative